Ultrafast Stiffening of the Lattice Potential and Metastable State Formation in 1$T$-TiSe$_2$: 3 Results and discussion

+The interplay between low carrier density, weak Coulomb screening, and excitonic correlations in 1$T$-TiSe$_2$ makes this system particularly susceptible to photoinduced perturbations.
+Introducing excess carriers through ultrafast photoexcitation enhances screening and scattering processes, thereby modifying the electronic renormalization that stabilizes the CDW state \cite{LStojchevska2014}.
+Motivated by this sensitivity, we systematically investigated the fluence dependence of the ultrafast dynamics to explore photoinduced non-equilibrium modifications of the CDW state.

-Figure \blue{4(a)} presents the transient differential reflectivity ($\Delta R/R$) as a function of pump-probe delay for various pump fluences (from $\sim$30 {\mjcm} to $\sim$280 {\mjcm}) at 4 K. The $\Delta R/R$ response exhibits notable variations, particularly an abrupt increase in the excited state buildup time ($\tau_{Buildup}$) above a critical fluence ($F_c$) of $\sim$140 {\mjcm}.
-This critical fluence aligns with previous reports concerning CDW order quenching \cite{SFDuan2023}.
+Figure \blue{4(a)} presents the transient differential reflectivity ($\Delta R/R$) as a function of pump-probe delay for various pump fluences (from $\sim$30 {\mjcm} to $\sim$280 {\mjcm}) at 4 K. The $\Delta R/R$ response exhibits notable variations, particularly an abrupt increase in the excited state buildup time ($\tau_{Buildup}$) above a critical fluence $F_c$ $\approx$ 140 {\mjcm}.
+This fluence scale is comparable to that reported previously for photoinduced suppression of CDW order in 1$T$-TiSe$_2$ \cite{SFDuan2023}.
 The complex interplay of photoinduced effects is further visualized in the 2D pseudocolor map of $\Delta R/R$ in Fig.\ \blue{4(b)}, which spans pump-probe delay and fluence.
 This map clearly reveals multiple distinct oscillatory features, all exhibiting strong fluence dependence.
-To quantitatively characterize these oscillations, Fourier analysis was employed.
-Figure \blue{4(c)} displays the FFT spectrum as a function of frequency and fluence, clearly highlighting two prominent phonon modes, $\omega_1$ and $\omega_2$.
+FFT analysis of these data (Fig. \blue{4(c)}) confirms the presence of the two phonon modes $\omega_1$ and $\omega_2$ over the entire fluence range.

 Figures \blue{4(d1)} and \blue{4(d2)} display the fluence dependence of the frequency and FFT amplitude of $\omega_1$ at various temperatures.
 As expected \cite{SXZhu2021}, the frequency of $\omega_1$ generally decreases with increasing pump fluence, indicative of photoinduced softening.
-Notably, this decrease is significantly more pronounced below $T_{\rm CDW}$ than in the normal state.
-The amplitude of $\omega_1$ generally increases with increasing fluence; however, at 4 K and 40 K, the amplitude exhibits anomalous behavior above $\sim$160 {\mjcm} and $\sim$120 {\mjcm}, respectively, before continuing to increase with further fluence increments.
+This softening is substantially more pronounced below $T_{\rm CDW}$ than in the normal state, underscoring the strong coupling between $\omega_1$ and the CDW order.
+The FFT amplitude of $\omega_1$ increases with fluence but exhibits non-monotonic behavior at low temperatures, suggesting additional modifications of the lattice response under strong excitation.